 Retention, Candidacy, Graduation

 Continuing eligibility requirements prior to the student’s enrollment in the thesis or capstone project during the final summer term will be based on School of Divinity continuing eligibility requirements stated in the School of Divinity Academic Bulletin.
-Prior to beginning the thesis or capstone project, a committee composed of student faculty advisers from both programs, the Sustainability Program Director, and the School of Divinity Academic Dean will consider a student’s overall performance to that point and determine by consensus if the student is suited to continued candidacy.
-Once a student enters the final phase of the joint degree program, the academic committee will evaluate the thesis or project and determine whether to award the degree.
+Prior to beginning the thesis or capstone project, a committee composed of student faculty advisers from both programs, the Sustainability Program director, and the associate dean of academic affairs for the School of Divinity will consider a student’s overall performance to that point and determine by consensus if the student is suited to continued candidacy.
+Once a student enters the final phase of the dual degree program, the academic committee will evaluate the thesis or project and determine whether to award the degree.
 If the committee requests revisions, the student will return a satisfactory thesis or deliverable within the following semester in order to graduate.

 How to Apply